Kingdom of Benin: Burials

 The monarchy of Benin was hereditary; the eldest son was to become the new Oba.
 In order to validate the succession of the kingship, the eldest son had to bury his father and perform elaborate rituals.
 If the eldest son failed to complete these tasks, he might be disqualified from becoming king.

 Separation of son and mother

 After the son was installed as king, his mother – after having been invested with the title of Iyoba – was transferred to a palace just outside Benin City, in a place called Uselu.
-The mother held a considerable amount of power; she was, however, never allowed to meet her son – who was now a divine ruler – again.
+The mother held a considerable amount of power but was never allowed to meet her son – who was now a divine ruler – again.

 Divinity of the Oba

 In Benin, the Oba was seen as divine.
 The Oba's divinity and sacredness was the focal point of the kingship.
 The Oba was shrouded in mystery; he only left his palace on ceremonial occasions.
 It was previously punishable by death to assert that the Oba performed human acts, such as eating, sleeping, dying or washing.
 The Oba was also credited with having magical powers.
 He also controlled a powerful bureaucratic apparatus whose decrees were obeyed to the letter.